HHammond/Julia-Rosetta/Readme.md

     # natively.
     val = convert(Int64, val)

-    # Likewise we specify that the buffer should be treated as a string of
+    # Likewise we specify that the buffer should be treated as an ascii string.
-    # bytes.
     string = bytestring(pointer(buffer))

     val, string